What is domestic and family violence?

 - Emotional or psychological abuse including verbal abuse, threats of violence, threats of self harm or suicide, blackmail and bribery

-- Economic abuse; for example denying a person reasonable financial autonomy or financial support
+- Financial abuse; for example denying a person reasonable financial autonomy or financial support or accruing debt in their name

-- Stalking; for example harassment, intimidation or coercion of the other person’s family in order to cause fear or ongoing harassment, including through the use of electronic communication or social media (NSW Government, 2014).
+- Stalking; for example harassment, intimidation or coercion of the other person, or the person’s family, in order to cause fear or ongoing harassment

 What is Family Violence?